 - Overcome by force or fear;

 - Unconscious or powerless;

 - Mentally incapacitated, whether due to a mental disease or alcohol/drug intoxication;

-- Under the age of 14; or
+- Under the age of 16;

-- Providing apparent consent due to fraud or misrepresentation.
+- Providing apparent consent due to fraud ormisrepresentation.

-At the heart of the idea of consent is the idea that every person has a right to personal sovereignty - not tobe acted upon by someone else in a sexual manner unless given clear permission to do so.
+At the heart of the idea of consent is the idea that every person has a right to personal sovereignty - not to be acted upon by someone else in a sexual manner unless given clear permission to do so.